rails/rails/guides/source/asset_pipeline.md

 <%= stylesheet_link_tag "application", "data-turbo-track": "reload" %>
 ```

-In regular views, you can access images in the `app/assets/images` directory
+You can access images in the `app/assets/images` directory like this:
-like this:

 ```erb
 <%= image_tag "rails.png" %>